1337Shameless/cs/README.md

-# Now @ 2: How to Design Data/cond Expressions
+# Now @ 2: 2: How to Design Data/Interval